tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据容灾/版本控制/版本控制概述_intl_en.md

 #### Querying the metadata of an object version
 If you only want to query the metadata of an object instead of its content, use the HEAD operation.
 By default, you get the metadata of the latest version.
 To query the metadata of a specific object version, specify its version ID when submitting the request.
 To query the metadata of an object version:
-- Set versionId to the ID of the version of the object whose metadata you want to query.
+- Set the version ID to the ID of the version of the object whose metadata you want to query.
-- Send a HEAD operation request with the versionId specified.
+- Send a HEAD operation request with the version ID specified.

 #### Deleting objects
 You can delete unnecessary object versions.
 When you make a DELETE request in a versioning-enabled bucket, there will be two scenarios: